 Presiding Judge Miller authored a dissent.
 In essence, the dissent argues that the trial court did not make the necessary findings to support its exercise of jurisdiction under O.C.G.A. §19-9-63.
 Section (1) of the code section requires that the California court either relinquish jurisdiction, or determine that Georgia is a more convenient forum.
 Section (2) requires the trial court to affirmatively determine that that the children did not live in California at the time Razi filed his petition in Georgia.
 The dissent argues that neither of these two prongs were met.

-NOTE: Both the majority and the dissent recognized that Razi’s litigation tactics were questionable.
+PRACTICE CONSIDERATION: Both the majority and the dissent recognized that Razi’s litigation tactics were questionable.
 In fact, the Court noted that his attorney withdrew from the case because of disagreements on litigation strategy.
-These disagreements are common in custody cases.
+These issues, and unreasonable client expectations, are common in custody cases.
 When they arise, before withdrawing from the case, schedule an Independent Custody Assessment with me.
-The fresh perspective and reality check may be the tipping point your client needs to bring reasonableness back to your case, and to your settlement discussions.
+The second opinion and fresh perspective may be the reality check and tipping point your client needs to bring reasonableness back to your case, and to your settlement discussions.